-Chronic administration of 0.03 mg kg-1 AT-403 failed to affect overall LID development, suggesting that NOP receptor stimulation with such low dose of AT-403 does not prevent the sensitization (i.e. priming) of striatal MSNs to L-DOPA.
+Chronic administration of 0.03 mg·kg-1 AT-403 failed to affect overall LID development, suggesting that NOP receptor stimulation with such low dose of AT-403 does not prevent the sensitization (i.e. priming) of striatal MSNs to L-DOPA.
 Nonetheless, AT-403 significantly reduced AIMs appearance at first administration and, consistently, spared rotarod performance ON L-DOPA.
 Thus, we might speculate that the inability of AT-403 to prevent the priming to L-DOPA is due to development of NOP receptor desensitization.
-Indeed, receptor tolerance to the analgesic effect can develop after prolonged exposure to NOP agonists (Khrovan et al., 2007; Micheli et al., 2015).
-If this were the case, a NOP receptor partial agonist might exert a prolonged efficacy, due to its lower propensity to desensitize the receptor.
-In addition, such a molecule might provide additional symptomatic benefit due to its ability to attenuate overactive N/OFQ transmission in SNr, which appears to contribute to motor deficit in parkinsonism models (Marti et al., 2005; Marti et al., 2012).
+Indeed, receptor tolerance to the analgesic effect can develop after prolonged exposure to NOP agonists (Khroyan et al., 2007; Micheli et al., 2015).
+If this were the case, an NOP receptor partial agonist might exert a prolonged efficacy, due to its lower propensity to desensitize the receptor.
+In addition, such a molecule might provide additional symptomatic benefit due to its ability to attenuate overactive N/OFQ transmission in SNr, which appears to contribute to motor deficit in Parkinsonism models (Marti et al., 2005, 2012).
 However, we should note that other behavioural responses to NOP receptor agonists, such as the anxiolytic effect of Ro 64-6198 (Dautzenberg et al., 2001) or the protective effect on alcohol drinking of MT-7716 (Ciccocioppo et al., 2014) do not undergo tolerance after repeated administration.
 Alternatively, we can speculate that the modulation operated by such a low dose of AT-403 is insufficient to fully counteract LID development, being effective only when the process is in its initial phase.
-In this respect, since the antidyskinetic effect of AT-403 might rely on a negative NOP-D1 receptor functional interaction in direct pathway striatal MSNs, higher AT-403 doses (e.g. 0.1 mg kg-1) would prove more effective.
-However, these doses are burdened by severe sedation, and whether repeated administration widens the therapeutic window, having a different impact on the thresholds of the antidyskinetic and the sedative effects, cannot be predicted.
-Conclusions
+In this respect, as the anti-dyskinetic effect of AT-403 might rely on a negative NOP-D1 receptor functional interaction in direct pathway striatal MSNs, higher AT-403 doses (e.g. 0.1 mg·kg-1) would prove more effective.
+However, these doses are accompanied by severe sedation, and whether repeated administration would increase the therapeutic window, having a different effect on the thresholds of the anti-dyskinetic and the sedative actions, cannot be

-The novel small molecule NOP receptor agonists, AT-390 and AT-403, were used to investigate the effect of NOP receptor stimulation on parkinsonian-like disabilities and LID in 6-OHDA hemilesioned rats.
-Both compounds selectively improved akinesia at low doses, and disrupted motor coordination and general behaviour at higher ones, confirming that NOP receptor stimulation biphasically regulates motor function.
-AT-403 also provided a specific, albeit mild, therapeutic effect in protocols of LID expression and development, which was associated with inhibition of biochemical marker of D1 receptor-induced striatal MSNs activation.
-These data confirm that, beyond their well characterized anti-reward, anxiolytic and analgesic effects (Zaveri, 2016), NOP receptor agonists may be therapeutically useful to attenuate dyskinesia in L-DOPA-treated parkinsonian patients (Marti et al., 2012).
-Nonetheless, further studies are needed to pin down the neurobiological substrates of the antidyskinetic and sedative/hypolocomotive effects in order to develop NOP receptor agonists with an optimal therapeutic window.
+In conclusion, the novel low MW NOP receptor agonists, AT-390 and AT-403, were used to investigate the effect of NOP receptor stimulation on Parkinsonian-like symptoms and LID in 6-OHDA hemi-lesioned rats.
+Both compounds selectively improved akinesia at low doses and disrupted motor coordination and general behaviour at higher doses, confirming that NOP receptor stimulation biphasically regulates motor function.
+AT-403 also provided a specific, albeit mild, therapeutic effect in protocols of LID expression and development, which was associated with inhibition of a biochemical marker of D1 receptor-induced activation of striatal MSNs.
+These data confirm that, beyond their well characterized anti-reward, anxiolytic and analgesic effects (Zaveri, 2016), NOP receptor agonists may be therapeutically useful to attenuate dyskinesia in L-DOPA-treated, Parkinsonian patients (Marti et al., 2012).
+Nonetheless, further studies are needed to pin down the neurobiological substrates of the anti-dyskinetic and sedative and hypo-locomotive effects in order to develop NOP receptor agonists with an optimal therapeutic window.